 Store aisles will be bare, and you’ll spend a lot of extra time and effort locating the supplies you need.
 So, it’s best to make a supply kit at the beginning of the season.

-Print the checklist above and create your supply kit.
+Print the hurricane preparedness list above and create your supply kit.
 Store these items inside your home, either in a closet or in the garage.

 Hurricane Preparedness Tips